Emotional meeting between donor family and researcher drives home the importance of research donations

 “It was really important to help somebody else when we donated,” Coleen said.
 “To us, it wasn’t enough.”

-In August, the family’s story came full circle and forever changed their view of donation.
-Eversight arranged a meeting between the Anegons and Dr. Fort as part of its Hope and Healing program that celebrates the gift of donated eye tissue to research.
+Their view changed after talking with Eversight and meeting Dr. Fort to better understand the gift of donated eye tissue to research.
 Coleen and Courtney met one-on-one with the Kellogg researcher and toured his lab.
 They met the staff and spoke with specialists who were the last people to touch a part of Tim.

 “We didn’t understand the full impact of Tim’s donation,” Coleen said.
 “Now we realize what a legacy it truly is.”